tylertian123/engsci-notes/2025_fall/jre410_markets_strategy/lec1.md

 \noteDefn{A firm has a \textit{competitive advantage} if it can sell its products/services for more than what they cost, and the gap is wider than what its competitors have achieved.
 The competitive advantage is \textit{sustainable} if it cannot be easily matched by competitors.}

-* A sustainable competitive advantage is developed when a sufficiently large number of byers prefer a company's products/services over competitors, and this preference persists over time and generates long-term profits
+* A sustainable competitive advantage is developed when a sufficiently large number of buyers prefer a company's products/services over competitors, and this preference persists over time and generates long-term profits
 * To develop a sustainable competitive advantage a company can:
 	1. Develop a cost-based advantage (e.g. Walmart)
 	2. Develop a differentiation-based advantage (e.g. Lululemon)